CardenasVolcanoes/CardenasVolcanoes/README.md

 A passionate Volcanologist and geophysicist from Colima, Mexico.
 ## My works
 - I’m currently working on Risk Analysis and mitigation of volcanic hazards by remote sensing (thermal camera) on active volcanoes in México. **Grain-size distribution and thermal energy release by Vulcanian/Strombilian eruption**
 - My next paper is related to estimating the heat transfer coefficient (conductivity and surface heat transfer coefficient) by using diverse sensors like thermocouples and a thermal camera.
 The objective is to develop a new cooling rate model to approximate the grain-size distribution by volcanic eruption.
-Using the cooling rate model, we can extrapolated to different size of clast ejected during an eruption, like Popocatepetl or Volcan de Colima using thermal images.
+Using the cooling rate model and thermal images, we can extrapolated to different size of clast ejected during an eruption, like Popocatepetl or Volcan de Colima.

 ## My new projects
 -   I’m looking to collaborate with risk analyst in Port-City-Region including Manzanillo City considering anthropologic and natural hazard oriented to the affectation of the supply chain. **Anthropologic and natural hazard in the chain of subministers.** -